-- Students can take 3 absences with no documentation and no penalty. - If the fourth absence is unexcused, it will result in 5% deduction from the final grade. - Excused or unexcused, on the fourth absence, a meeting is required with the instructor and/or area faculty to assess the student's continued participation in the course.
+• students can take 2 absences with no documentation with no penalty.

+• If the third absence is unexcused, it will result in 5% deduction from the final grade.

+• Excused or unexcused, on the third absence, a meeting is required with the instructor and/or area faculty to assess the student's continued participation in the course.

-- If the fifth absence and all subsequent absences are unexcused, each will result in an additional 5% deduction from the final grade. - Requirements / opportunities to make up missed material for unexcused absences is up to the instructor's discretion and may be made available through virtual classes or online assignments.
-Communication is important.
+• If the fourth absence and all subsequent absences are unexcused, each will result in an additional 5% deduction from the final grade.

+- Requirements / opportunities to make up missed material is up to the instructor's discretion. - Due to the participatory nature of the course that includes in-class collaboration along with partner and ensemble work, 4 unexcused absences may result in automatic failure of the course.